Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 11. Enter the ID of any fields that should not be imported in the *SFCC Attribute ID* field.
 The field IDs can be found in the catalog.xsd schema, see [catalog.xsd](https://documentation.b2c.commercecloud.salesforce.com/DOC3/index.jsp?topic=%2Fcom.demandware.dochelp%2FDWAPI%2Fxsd%2FSchemas.html).
 Further fields can be added if necessary using the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button.

-    > [Info] If there custom fields that should not be imported, this must be specified here as well.
-Bear in mind that custom fields in *Salesforce Commerce Cloud*. contain the prefix *c_FieldName*.
+    > [Info] If there are custom fields that should not be imported, this must be specified here as well.
+Bear in mind that custom fields in *Salesforce Commerce Cloud* contain the prefix *c_", that is, *c_FieldName*.

 12. Click the *Default language* menu entry in the left side bar.
     The default language setting is displayed in the right side bar.